k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: tweak goodpos() fix when a monster engulfs the player
 - Fix: monster casting 'summon insects' spell at another monster would target the player instead
+- Fix: large/giant mimics spawning or travelling where they shouldn't